roman-milk/roman-milk.github.io/robs-saga.md

+===

- ****** Rob's Saga Ch.
-01 ****** byJust_Plain_Bob© The second session was more bullshit from Audrey as she listed the issues she had while I listened and shook my head.
+The second session was more bullshit from Audrey as she listed the issues she had while I listened and shook my head.
 I dropped my dirty clothes on the floor.
 I left the toilet seat up.
 I never called when I was going to be a little late in coming home.
 I got up Saturday morning and cut the grass even though I knew she liked to sleep in on the weekends and the mower motor would wake her up.
 She was willing to watch football with me, but I would never watch Oprah with her and on and on and on.
 She made herself look like an absolute doofus.

  He asked for my list and I told him that I didn't have one.
 I told him I was perfectly happy with my marriage right up to the day that she and DJ ambushed me in our living room.
 Actually, I didn't say it quite that way.
 What I said was: